The Trader’s Toolbox – Acquiring Technical Competence – Part 2 of 3

 In “Part One” of this three-part series, we discussed how important Technical Analysis is for a trader’s survival in the world of foreign exchange.
 With market direction portrayed as a “50/50” proposition and broker fees demanding their pound of flesh, a trader can only make it if he maintains a “60/40” success rate over time.
 TA provides the “tools” to achieve this objective, when used wisely and after acquiring experience in how to gauge the accuracy of the signals that they produce.

 Technical indicators form the backbone of this process, but pattern recognition is also a strong determinant in assessing a current situation for its potential.
 Yes, technical interpretations can be wrong.
-That reality is a given, but the entire point is to err with the odds in your favor.
-Losses will occur, but the “net” of your gains and losses is the important thing and the only scorecard that matters in this profession.
+That reality is a given, but the entire point is to err with the odds in your favor – although financial losses could occur.

 What do we mean when we say “pattern recognition”?